encoredev/encore/docs/deploy/security.md

 When your application is running, all communication to Encore uses mutual TLSv1.3 connections, and all database access is encrypted with certificate validation and strong security credentials.

-For cloud environments, Encore automatically provisions infrastructure using security best practises for each of the supported cloud providers (GCP, AWS).
+For cloud environments, Encore automatically provisions infrastructure using security best practices for each of the supported cloud providers (GCP, AWS).
 Learn more in the [infrastructure documentation](/docs/deploy/infra).